martinrotter/rssguard/README.md

 RSS Guard is also podcast player as it can play everything via its built-in `mpv`-based (or `ffmpeg`-based) media player.

+Also, RSS Guard has built-in support for [Gemini](https://geminiprotocol.net) protocol and hypertext format, so it can very well act as reliable cross-platform Gemini client!

 ![RSS Guard](resources/graphics/official_pictures/main-window-linux.png)

 ## Contributing to RSS Guard